ray-project/ray/doc/source/install-on-ubuntu.md

-# Installation on Mac OS X
+# Installation on Ubuntu

 Ray should work with Python 2 and Python 3.
-We have tested Ray on OS X 10.11.
+We have tested Ray on Ubuntu 14.04 and Ubuntu 16.04

 ## Dependencies